 We understand how overwhelming it can be to manage your schedule, especially when you are visiting multiple health providers, researching options and managing day-to-day life.
 But, we also know that your mental health is just as important as your physical health.
 Whether you are trying to conceive or preparing for adoption, you are likely facing a great deal of uncertainty.
 In therapy, you can create a supportive, reliable therapeutic relationship with someone who understands your history, needs and hopes.
 You don’t have to come into therapy every week or every month.
 Your therapist can simply serve as a touchstone, there to support you when things get hard.
 Counseling shouldn’t feel like another thing you “need to do.”
 This is about you, your self-care and what you need to feel like a whole person.
 You are worth that time.

-If it’s more convenient for you, you can also opt for online therapy sessions from the comfort of your home or office.
+If it’s more convenient for you, you can also opt for online therapy sessions from the comfort of your home or office with any of our infertility counselors.

 You Aren’t Alone